 As you descend, in between villages, views of the many volcanoes surrounding Lake Atitlan will emerge.
 You’ll also get your first glimpse of Rostro Maya (more commonly known as India Nose [although this term is perhaps politically incorrect]), which is the landmark you’ll be exploring as part of your sunrise hike on the final day.

-Following a long stretch of speed hiking on the dusty, and sometimes, paved sections of road, you’ll arrive at Santa Clara La Laguna (approx 2,100m).
+Following a long stretch of hiking on the dusty, and sometimes, paved sections of road, you’ll arrive at Santa Clara La Laguna (approx 2,100m).
 After a quick stop in the town centre, you’ll continue to walk through the streets, heading towards the outskirts of town, where your homestay is located.

 Night 2: Santa Clara La Laguna